markomarkovic/simple-php-git-deploy/README.md

 * The system user running PHP (e.g. `www-data`) needs to have the necessary access permissions for the `TMP_DIR` and `TARGET_DIR` locations on the _server machine_.
-* If the Git repo you wish to deploy is private, the system user running PHP also needs to have the right SSH keys to access the remote repository.
+* If the Git repository you wish to deploy is private, the system user running PHP also needs to have the right SSH keys to access the remote repository.

 ## Usage

  * Configure the script and put it somewhere that's accessible from the Internet.
-The prefered way to configure it is to use `deploy-config.php` file.
+The preferred way to configure it is to use `deploy-config.php` file.
    Rename `deploy-config.example.php` to `deploy-config.php` and edit the configuration options there.
 That way, you won't have to edit the configuration again if you download the new version of `deploy.php`.